 I already have a Stripe account.
 Do I need to create another one?

-Otto Flow uses Stripe Express rather than a normal Stripe account.
-So if you do not already have a Stripe Express account, you will need to create one to take payments in Flow.
+Otto uses Stripe Express rather than a normal Stripe account.
+So if you do not already have a Stripe Express account, you will need to create one to take payments in Otto.

 Will terminals work offline?